szarnyasg/duckdb-web/_posts/2023-09-11-range-joins-in-duckdb.md

 ### Window as State Table

-The first benchmark compares a hash join with a state table.
+The first benchmark compares AsOf with hash joins and inequality joins.
 It probes a 5M row table of values built from 100K timestamps and 50 partitioning keys using a self-join where only 50% of the keys are present